lttcmd/pineappleRLH200x8/SEQUENTIAL_TRAINING.md

 ## Continue Pattern...

 For each additional 1000 shards:
-- Use `--max-shards` to include all shards up to that point (e.g., `--max-shards 4000` for shards 0-4000)
+- Use `--start-shard N` to skip the first N shards (e.g., `--start-shard 3000` for shards 3000+)
+- Use `--max-shards 1000` to load exactly 1000 shards
 - Use `--checkpoint` to load the previous model
 - Use fewer epochs (5) since you're fine-tuning
-- The model will see all previous shards + new ones
+- Each step trains on NEW shards, not repeats

 ## Full Example: Train on All 2500 Shards